Settings

 A-Parser contains the following groups of settings:

-- Thread Settings - settings for threads and unique identification methods for tasks
+- Threads settings - settings for threads and deduplication methods for tasks

-- Scraper Settings - ability to configure each individual scraper
+- Parser settings - the ability to configure each individual parser

-- Proxy Checker Settings - number of threads and all settings for the proxy checker
+- Proxy check settings - number of threads and all settings for the proxy checker

-- Task Presets - saving tasks for future use
+- Task presets - saving tasks for later use

-All settings (except general and additional) are saved in so-called presets - sets of pre-saved settings, for example:
+All settings (except global and additional) are saved in so-called presets - sets of pre-saved settings, for example:

-SE::Google - one for scraping links with a maximum depth of 10 pages with 100 results, the other for assessing query competition, scraping depth 1 page with 10 results - Different proxy checker settings presets - separate ones for HTTP and SOCKS proxies
+SE::Google parser - one for parsing links with a maximum depth of 10 pages of 100 results each, another for assessing competition for a query, parsing depth 1 page of 10 results - Different proxy checker setting presets - separate for HTTP and SOCKS proxies

 For all settings, there is a default preset (default), it cannot be changed; all changes must be saved in presets with new names.